sfhansen/mse246_project/reports/final_report.md

 Polynomial terms up to *degree five* were added for all numeric variables.
 Our intention was to include these features to capture non-linearities in these variables, and conduct feature selection during model fitting (through regularization).

-All numeric variables were centered to 0, and scaled by standard deviation.
+Further, all numeric variables were centered to 0, and scaled by standard deviation.

 Missing values were set to 0 and an missing value indicator feature was added for each original variable.